FactorySimPy/FactorySimPy/docs/basic_components.md

 ## Nodes

 Nodes represent active elements in the system.
 This is a basic type and is the basis for the active components like Machine, Split, Sink, Source, Joint, etc. Every node has a unique identifier named `id` and maintains two lists named `in_edges` and `out_edges`.
-Every node has a `node_setup_time` that can be specified as a constant delay or a reference to a generator function or a normal function that represents an arbitrary distribution.
+Every node has a `node_setup_time` that can be specified as a constant delay (integer of float)

 ### Source

-Source is responsible for generating items that enter and flow through the system.
+The Source component is responsible for generating items that enter and flow through the system.
+The API documentation of [Source](source.md)

-There are two variants of sources available:
+There are two modes of operation for the Source:

-**Blocking**: This variant generates an item and attempts to send it to the connected outgoing edge.
-If the edge is full or unable to accept the item, the source will wait until space becomes available.
+1. If the `blocking` parameter is set to True, the Source generates an item and tries to send it to the connected outgoing edge.
+If the edge is full or cannot accept the item, the Source waits until space becomes available.

-**Non-blocking**: This variant generates items, but if the outgoing edge is full or unable to accept the item, the item is immediately discarded rather than waiting.
+2. If the `blocking` parameter is set to False, the Source generates items and attempts to send them to the outgoing edge.
+If the edge is full or cannot accept the item, the Source discards the item.

 **Behavior**

-During a simulation run, the Source component repeatedly generates items at intervals defined by `inter_arrival_time`.
-This delay can be specified as a fixed constant or as a reference to a generator function representing an arbitrary distribution.
+During a simulation run, the Source component repeatedly generates items at discrete instants of time specified by `inter_arrival_time`.
+The parameter `inter_arrival_time` can be specified as a fixed constant or as a reference to a python function or a generator function instance that generate random variates from a chosen distribution.
 After generating an item, the source behaves as follows:

-1. If the source is `blocking`, it waits until the outgoing edge becomes available before pushing the item.
+1. If the source is `blocking` is True, it waits until the outgoing edge becomes available before pushing the item.

-2. If the source is `non-blocking`, it checks the availability of the outgoing edge.
+2. If the source is `blocking` is False, it checks the availability of the outgoing edge.
 If the edge is full or unavailable, the item is discarded.

 The source then waits for the next inter_arrival_time before attempting to generate the next item.
 Source can be connected to multiple outgoing edges.
 To control how the next edge is selected for item transfer, desired strategy can be specified using the `out_edge_selection` parameter.
-Various options available are `RANDOM`, `FIRST`, `LAST`,`ROUND_ROBIN`, `FIRST_AVAILABLE`, etc. During its operation, the source transitions through the following states:
+It can either be one of the methods available in the package or a python function or a generator function instance.
+Various options available in the package are are `RANDOM`, `FIRST`, `LAST`,`ROUND_ROBIN`, `FIRST_AVAILABLE`, etc. During its operation, the source transitions through the following states:

 1. `SETUP_STATE`: Initialization or warm-up phase before item generation starts.